MediaWall was born as a place to experiment, create, and challenge the boundaries between art, space, and technology.

 MediaWall can trace its origins back to California.

-Inspired by the large-scale media and interactive experiences created by Moment Factory for the Los Angeles Tom Brady International Airport, Bath School of Art and Design Learning Technologist and designer Neil Glen saw an opportunity to create a space for staff and students to collaborate and experiment with large-scale digital media.
+Inspired by the large-scale media and interactive experiences created by Moment Factory for the Los Angeles Tom Brady International Airport, Bath Spa's Academic Developer and designer Neil Glen saw an opportunity to create a space for staff and students to collaborate and experiment with large-scale digital media.

 "The sort of facility that any university anywhere in the world would envy."Lord Puttnam, film producer